+Timber harvest was measured by collecting data on the volume of timber harvested from forests in the state each year.
+A larger total harvest indicates the forest was able to provide more resources, ultimately contributing to the economy.
 Vermont's forest-based manufacturing and recreation sectors contribute $1.5 billion to the economy and support 10,000 full-time jobs1.
-Timber harvesting and processing is one component of this economy that can contribute to keeping larger tracts of land forested.
-Here, we assess the volume of timber extracted from Vermont’s forests, displayed in cords, as reported by mills and foresters in annual surveys.
-The current year is scored as the distance between zero and the maximum value + 10% of the range.
+The viability of the timber industry can contribute to keeping larger tracts of land forested.
+Here, we assess the volume of timber extracted from Vermont’s forests in cords, as reported by mills and foresters in annual surveys.
+A high score means that the forest is producing high volumes of timber.

 Quality management of Vermont's forests and the habitat that big game species (deer, bear, moose, and turkey) need to thrive is integral to Vermont's rich cultural history of hunting and living off of the land.
 Management of big game species to ensure that they do not over browse habitat has allowed for a steady trend in hunter harvest numbers.
 Management of big game species to an adequate but not overabundant level has ensured that hunter harvest opportunities are present without detrimentally impacting forest and other important big game habitats.
 Continued management of Vermont's forests to allow for young forest habitats and mast crops (i.e. acorns, beechnuts, mountain ash) along with essential wintering habitat is paramount in ensuring that big game populations and hunter harvests remain at appropriate levels for years to come.

 Paul Frederick, Wood Utilization & Wood Energy Forester; Vermont Department of Forests, Parks & Recreation